 First opened in 1940 by George Riseborough, the Yarra Valley farm is now owned by third generation grandsons, Glen and Stephen.
 Customers are encouraged to pack a picnic and make a day of it.
 Staff demonstrate how to pick the freshest cherries, then pickers can enjoy an “all you can eat” experience of whatever they pluck from the tree.
 CherryHill Orchards’ homemade cherry ice-cream and cherry drink are also on offer.

 The farm is open from December through January, seven days a week.
-Entry for adults is $12 and $6 for children, with discounts available if purchased online.
+Entry for adults is $15 and there's free entry for children, with discounts available if purchased online.
 The price includes all-you-can-eat cherries in the orchard.
 Cherries cost $12 per kilo to take home.

 480 Queens Road, Wandin East